by Professor Lisa Jack, University of Portsmouth

 As one of the participants in the group shared, at a recent meeting on food waste, and the goal of zero waste, someone remarked to the CEO, "do you know that you can really afford zero waste - do you know what it will cost to get to the target?"

-To answer the question, ECR have commissioned research into the true cost of Food Waste with Professor Lisa Jack of the University of Portsmouth, and building on her research with the group on the true cost of returns from online sales, and based on inputs from case study retailers, she will introduce to the group a new costing model that aims to put a cost to the vast array of activities associated with managing the exit of surplus food.
+To answer the question, ECR have commissioned research into the true cost of Food Waste with Professor Lisa Jack of the University of Portsmouth, and building on her research with the group on the true cost of returns from online sales, and based on inputs from case study retailers, she introduced in this session the outputs from here literature review and an early draft of how the model will work, aiming to put a cost to the vast array of activities associated with managing the exit of surplus food.

-This session is part of the two day working group meeting [Virtual background setting = Lyon] - the sessions are for retailers, producers and academics only.
-To register for this session or any of the others in this two day meeting or the rest of the year, click to register
+This session was part of the two day working group meeting for retailers, producers and academics only.
+To apply for a recording of this session or any of the others click apply.

 May 19th - Budget and KPI management in food retailers, who owns it and how are they measured?